Cornell Big Red football: History

+19th century

 In 1869, the first intramural football on the Cornell campus took place, although it did not resemble the modern sport and there were 40 players per side.
-In 1874, the university president and founder, Andrew Dickson White, disallowed a team of Cornell students from traveling to Cleveland, Ohio to play a Michigan team.
+In 1874, the university president and co-founder, Andrew Dickson White, disallowed a team of Cornell students from traveling to Cleveland to play Michigan.
 White said, "I refuse to let 40 of our boys travel 400 miles merely to agitate a bag of wind."

 On November 12, 1887, Cornell played its first intercollegiate game against Union College, losing 24–10.
-The following year, the Cornellians record their first win by beating Palmyra, 26–0, and went on to finish the season with a 4–2 record.
-In 1889, Cornell played the University of Michigan in Buffalo, NY and beat Michigan 66–0.
+The following year, Cornell recorded their first win by beating Palmyra, 26–0, and went on to finish the season with a 4–2 record.
+In 1889, Cornell played the University of Michigan Wolverines in Buffalo, New York, shutting out Michigan in a 66–0 victory.

-In 1892, Glenn "Pop" Warner first played the game and the Cornellians finished the season having posted a 10–1 mark under "Father of Cornell football" Carl Johanson.
-Two years later Warner rose to become the team captain.
+In 1892, Pop Warner first played the game, and the Cornellians finished the season with a 10–1 record under head coach Carl Johanson, often referred to as the "Father of Cornell football".
+Two years later, in 1894, Warner rose to become the team's captain.
 After college, Warner began his coaching career and returned to Cornell in 1897.
 That year, he led the team to a 5–3–1 record.
 The following season, Cornell compiled a 10–2 record.
 Warner then moved on to coach the Carlisle Indians football team.